wqking/obfupy/doc/transformer_rewriter.md

 ### aliasFunctionArgument = True
 If `extractFunction` is False or the function can't be extracted, obfupy can use random named variables as the argument names and replace all usage with the random names.
 Note the argument names are not renamed.

+**Problem situation:** It may not work if the function uses `locals()` or frame object to access the arguments by name.

 ### addNopControlFlow = True
 Add no-effect code block around `for` and `while`.